-Over medium heat, heat pan.
-Add bacon and cook, stirring occasionally, for about 2 to 3 minutes or until it begins to release fat.
+- In a pan over medium heat, add bacon and cook, stirring occasionally, for about 2 to 3 minutes or until it begins to release fat.

-Lightly spray the insides of a cast iron skillet with cooking spray.
+- Lightly spray the insides of a cast iron skillet with cooking spray.

-- Cover tightly with foil.
-Bake in a 375 F oven for about 50 minutes to 1 hour or until potatoes are tender but still hold shape.
+- Cover tightly with foil and bake in a 375 F oven for about 50 minutes to 1 hour or until potatoes are tender but still hold shape.
 Remove from heat.

 - Spoon sour cream mixture over potatoes and stir together until combined.
 Sprinkle with cheese and the rosemary.